How many animal species will be in Saurian?

 You will absolutely be able to choose to play as either a male or female animal.
 There may even be morphological and gameplay differences for some of our 4 playables.

 Is there a release date for Saurian?

-Saurian Early Access will be released in Q2 2017.
-We do not currently have a more solid release date, as we can’t be exactly sure at this stage when the game will be ready to play.
+Saurian Early Access will be released on July 31st 2017.
 Once in early access, development will continue on the game until it is complete with all the features we have promised/intended.
 It is unknown at this time when this will be.

 What platforms will the game be on?

 Saurian is being initially developed for PC and Mac.
 The Unity game engine we are using allows for easy transfer to other platforms, and we will pursue Linux and other options once the game is complete.

 No. We are a very small team, and Saurian will require significant financial resources to achieve its full potential.
 The gameplay style we have planned for Saurian also does not fit the stereotypical “free to play” model, but would function like most open world games that contain both single and multiplayer options.